 The development of GAPs is based on sound science, including peer-reviewed scientific literature as well as outbreak investigations related to various fresh produce commodities.
-The Produce Safety Rule (PSR) of the Food Safety Modernization Act (FSMA) formalized and codified many of the previously voluntary GAPs that growers have practiced for many years.
-GAPs related to citrus will continue to evolve as new information evolves.
-Growers represent the first step in the farm-to-table food chain.
-Growers with a strong GAPs program will be well-positioned to regulatory meet the evolving market-driven demands and regulatory requirements.
+The Produce Safety Rule (PSR) of the Food Safety Modernization Act (FSMA) formalized and codified many of the previously voluntary GAPs that growers had practiced for many years.
+GAPs related to citrus will continue to evolve as new information is discovered.
+Growers represent the first link in the farm-to-table food chain.
+Growers who develop and maintain a strong GAPs program will be well-positioned to meet the evolving market-driven demands and regulatory requirements.

-The objective of this document is to present general GAPs principles and PSR requirements needed to plan, execute, and document production practices that will prevent, minimize, or eliminate the possibility of fruit contamination.
+The objective of this document is to present general GAPs principles and PSR requirements needed to plan, execute, and document production practices that will prevent, minimize, or eliminate risks that can result in contamination.
 The materials contained in this document are a combination of recommendations based on the best available science and minimum standards outlined in the PSR.
 The distinction between voluntary GAPs recommendations and PSR requirements is made in this document by the deliberate use of the words "must" and "should," where "must" is used to denote PSR requirements and "should" is used to denote voluntary GAPs.
 This document will be reviewed and updated as new risk data emerges; it is not a comprehensive list of all PSR requirements.